-The Foster Care Program provides foster care licensing for Indian families on and near the Leech Lake Reservation.
-The Foster Care Program seeks extended family members or other Indian families to care for children who need to be placed out of the home.
+The Foster Care Program provides foster care licensing for Native Families on and near the Leech Lake Reservation.
+The Foster Care Program seeks extended family members or other Native Families to care for children who need to be placed out of the home.

 The Leech Lake Band of Ojibwe places emphasis in honoring the integrity of Leech Lake families.
 To support this philosophy, the Leech Lake Child Welfare Program concentrates its efforts in providing supportive services for families to prevent out of home placement and to establish family reunification.

 The Leech Lake Foster Care Program provides foster care services for Indian children under the age of 18 years of age, a child in special education, or a juvenile under the jurisdiction of a juvenile court who is under 22 years of age.

 When a child(ren) is placed in a foster home, the Child Protection Case Manager will review the child’s case plan with the foster care parent.
 The foster care family cooperates and collaborates with the Case Manager to ensure that the child(ren)s needs are identified and addressed.

 The Child(ren)s case manager visits the foster care home on a monthly basis to review any new developments in the child’s case plan and assess the relationship of the foster care family and the foster child.